aditiabhang/full_stack_restraurant/running_vagrant.md

-### Instructions to run vagrant for the full stack restaurant project
+### Instructions set up vagrant for the full stack restaurant project.

 - 1. ```$ cd <to the vagrantfile folder>```